 4 Most Common Types of Beehives and Their Pros and Cons

-If your just getting started with beekeeping, then choosing your type of hive is among one of the first tasks you must complete.
+If you’re just getting started with beekeeping, then choosing your type of hive is one of the first tasks you must complete.

 Below you will find the four beehive styles that you can choose from and their respective pros and cons.

 Welcome to the Toyota of bee hives.
 When most people talk about hives, this is what they have in mind.

 They look like a narrow chest of drawers, named after their inventor, Reverend L.L.
 Langstroth.

 What makes this type of hive so effective and allows its core principles to remain in use over 100 years later is the application of bee space.

 Think of the Langstroth hive as a grocery store.
 The honey bees, in this case, are the proprietors.

 If the aisles are too wide, then you lose out on shelf space and limit how much product is available to the customer.
 If it’s too narrow, your customers will hear will complain.

 So, you’ll want to seal off those spaces and find an alternative use for them, such as advertising.